 Holiday Pay for Hourly Employees

 Providing holiday pay for salaried staff is straightforward, as you simply do not debit their vacation hours against their standard vacation allowance.
 Yet, offering holiday pay to hourly employees can be a little trickier.
 There are different ways to handle holiday pay for a wage-earner.
-For example, you can add a line-item bonus, which is paid from the value of their holiday time.
+For example, you can add a line-item bonus on the employee pay stub, which is paid from the value of their holiday time.
 Alternatively, you could add a corresponding number of hours an employee has worked to the pay period, which will supplement the vacation shortfall.